 Red Velvet Brownies with White Chocolate Icing

-Red velvet desserts have always been a favorite of my daughter.
+Red Velvet Desserts have always been my daughter’s favorite.
 Katie has requested red velvet cake or cupcakes for her birthday numerous times, so I knew she’d love a batch of these Red Velvet Brownies with White Chocolate Icing!

-This Red Velvet Brownies Recipe is made from scratch and the rich Cream Cheese Frosting flavored with white chocolate pushes it over the top!
+This Red Velvet Brownies Recipe is made from scratch and the rich White Chocolate Buttercream Frosting pushes it over the top!

 - They’re an easy way to get your red velvet fix!